 The Arts Center

-The eastern portion, or triangle wing of the Paul Mellon Arts Center provides additional gallery space, and 5 floors of fine arts studios, music classrooms, 15 music practice rooms and a 100-seat two-story Recital Hall.
+The eastern portion, or triangle wing, of the Paul Mellon Arts Center provides gallery space and 5 floors of fine arts studios, music classrooms, 15 music practice rooms and a 100-seat two-story Recital Hall.

-The Paul Mellon Arts Center Galleries include a 90 foot long uninterrupted arc of wall space in the theater lobby and a larger gallery across the courtyard that offers ample space for exhibiting the work of students, alumni, professional local and visiting artists.
+The Paul Mellon Arts Center Galleries include a 90-foot-long uninterrupted arc of wall space in the theater lobby and a larger gallery across the courtyard that offers ample space for exhibiting the work of students, alumni, and professional local and visiting artists.